norcino/TestingSupportPackages/Builder/Readme.md

 ### InitializeNullCollectionsInsteadOfEmpty
 _InitializeNullCollectionsInsteadOfEmpty_ force the creation of empty collections instead of null when the hierarchy is left by default to zero.

+### SetPropertiesPrivateSetters
+_SetPropertiesPrivateSetters_ can be set to true to generate random values also for public properties with private setters.

 ## Builder configuration
 It is possible to configure the builder so that the exclusions can be automatically set by default based on the built type and the desired _Operation_.